RyanWilliams99/MicroBitMorseCode/README.md

 How to use
-Press for less than 0.5 secconds to transmit a dot Press for more than 0.5 seconds and less than 1000 for a dash Press between 1 and 3 seconds to end message and display on second MicroBit If you transmit a message and nothing appears on second microbit invalid morse code was entered
+Press for less than 0.5 secconds to transmit a dot Press for more than 0.5 seconds and less than 1 for a dash Press for more than 1 second to display message on second MicroBIt If you transmit a message and a dot at the top right appears on the second microbit invalid morse code was entered